 'FOMO' - Fun On My Own and Enclothed Cognition...
 My Life, Living With a Chronic Condition

 Now seemed like as good a time as any to write about this subject, and I’ve always found writing things down to be helpful too.
-I hope this blog brings some insight and inspiration during the current pandemic as I write with honesty about my life challenges with a chronic condition, and the importance of enclothed cognition in our lives.
+I hope this article brings some insight and inspiration during the current pandemic as I write with honesty about my life challenges with a chronic condition, and the importance of enclothed cognition in our lives.
 A phrase which may become more familiar and mainstream as we all self isolate and try to maintain our identity too, through what we wear as well as what we do.

 Enclothed Cognition: From Dance Teacher to Expert Fashionista - The original title of this blog, Re-implemented from January 2019…